 Pepto-Bismol Maximum Strength

-A total of 253 drugs (1325 brand and generic names) are known to interact with Pepto-Bismol Maximum Strength.
+A total of 271 drugs are known to interact with Pepto-Bismol Maximum Strength.

 - Pepto-Bismol Maximum Strength is a member of the drug class antidiarrheals.

 - Pepto-Bismol Maximum Strength is used to treat the following conditions:

 Applies to: Imodium A-D (loperamide)